Pulpotomy for Children in Surprise, AZ

 Tooth trauma can also lead to an infection.
 If a child falls and cracks or breaks a tooth, the natural bacteria in your child’s mouth penetrates the inside of the tooth.
 Over time, the pulp becomes infected.

-If your child suffers trauma to the mouth and teeth, contact a pediatric dentist immediately.
+If your child suffers trauma to the mouth and teeth, contact us immediately.
 Prompt dental care following an oral injury may prevent infection and tooth loss.

 The pulpotomy procedure involves removing the infected pulp from the tooth and thoroughly disinfecting the tooth’s inner chamber.
-After disinfection, the pediatric dentist seals the tooth with a crown or filling to keep it protected.
+After disinfection, our highly trained pediatric dentist will seal the tooth or teeth with a crown or filling for protection for infection and further damage.

 How Does a Pulpotomy Differ From a Root Canal?